pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Motivation

-Once you have learned to think in React, synchronizing a _single_ external system with React is straight-forward:
+Synchronizing a _single_ external system with React is straight-forward:
 Connect to the system inside an effect, disconnect from the system inside the cleanup of that same effect.
 React guarantees that effects and cleanups are executed in a well-defined, predictable order, which makes it relatively easy to reason about race conditions and memory leaks.